davemoore22/sorcery/README.md

 Currently adding Item Usage/Invocation, as well as buying, selling, uncursing, and identifying at Boltac's.
 Normal inventory management has been mosty completed!

 Initially I am planning to remake Wizardry 1, then adding 2 and 3, and then subsequently providing infinite procedurally-generated content like that of Diablo for example.
-In the meantime, check out Snarfu's bugfix and recompilation of the original Wizardry for Apple II at <https://github.com/snafaru>.
+In the meantime, check out Snarfu's bugfix and recompilation of the original Wizardry for Apple II at <https://github.com/snafaru> or Sshoecraft's recreation in the terminal of the original trilogy, again for Apple II at <https://github.com/sshoecraft/wizardry>>.

 ## Compilation

 I'm currently developing solely on Linux (Ubuntu 26) so compilation instructions are currently Linux-specific.
 Windows instructions and releases will of course be supported at a later date.
 Full compliation instructions for Linux are in the doc/COMPILE.md file, but in brief, CMake is used to test for needed system libraries, fetch needed third-party headers, and to produce an appropriate makefile.
+Please note that C++26 is required, so GCC 16.1 is the minimum recommended compiler.

 All code is released under the GPLv2 - see the doc/LICENSE.md file for full details.